-Bagan in Myanmar is truly one of the most unique and magical destinations in South East Asia we have ever visited.
-With so much history, culture, and architecture to explore, Bagan is a must see.
+Bagan Myanmar is truly one of the most unique and magical destinations in South East Asia we have ever visited.
+With so much history, culture, and thousands of temples and pagodas to explore, Bagan is a must see.
 There used to be over 10,000 pagodas in Bagan, but because of the earthquakes in 1975 and 2016 only 2229 pagodas are left nowadays.
+If you want a truly magical experience exploring the Bagan pagodas, then go with sunrise and sunset.
+These moments are magical and you can’t miss that when visiting Bagan.

-The Bagan sunrise and sunset are magical!
-You can’t miss that when you visit Bagan.
 During the hot air balloon season (from half October to half April), many hot air balloons fill the sky above Bagan during sunrise.
-It creates magical moments in combination with the soft morning light.
+It creates breathtaking moments in combination with the soft morning light.

 How to get to Bagan